walmirpsj/user-clean-arch-kotlin/README.md

 # user-api
-CRUD of users using Clean Architecture pattern with Java 11 and unit tests with Jacoco.
+CRUD of users using Clean Architecture pattern with Kotlin running in JVM 11 and unit tests with Jacoco.